wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-component-versioning-v1.md

 - **Hive performance** - Order-of-magnitude improvements to Hive query response times (up to 40x) and to data compression (up to 80%) using the **Optimized Row Columnar** (ORC) format.

-- **Pig, Sqoop, <!-- deleted by customization Oozie, Ambari** --><!-- keep by customization: begin --> Oozie** <!-- keep by customization: end --> - Component version upgrades for HDInsight cluster version 3.0 (HDP 2.0/Hadoop 2.2) that provide parity with HDInsight cluster version 2.1 (HDP 1.3/Hadoop 1.2).
+- **Pig, Sqoop,  Oozie, Ambari**  Oozie**  - Component version upgrades for HDInsight cluster version 3.0 (HDP 2.0/Hadoop 2.2) that provide parity with HDInsight cluster version 2.1 (HDP 1.3/Hadoop 1.2).
 See the version table below for specifics.

 - **Mahout** - This library of scalable machine-learning algorithms is pre-installed on HDInsight 3.1 (and above) Hadoop clusters.
 So you can run Mahout jobs without the need for any additional cluster configuration.